trulynotafan/keet-identity-key/README.md

 If provided with a `proof` linking `parent` to a given root key, then the returned proof will link `key` back to the same root key.

-#### `info = IdentityKey.verify(proof, { timestamp, root, publicKey })`
+#### `info = IdentityKey.verify(proof, opts ={ timestamp, identityPublicKey, devicePublicKey })`

 Verify a proof.

 Returns `null` if verification fails, otherwise an object with:
-- timestamp: a timestamp at which the id was bootstrapped
+- `timestamp`: a timestamp at which the id was bootstrapped
-- root: the root public key the proof links to
+- `identityPublicKey`: the root public key the proof links to
-- publicKey: the public key the proof attests to
+- `devicePublicKey`: the public key the proof attests to

-Optionally pass any of `timestamp`, `root` or `publicKey`.
+Optionally pass any of `timestamp`, `identityPublicKey` or `devicePublicKey`.
 Verification will fail if:

 - proof's timestamp is less than any `timestamp` provided
-- proof links back to any key other than `root` provided
+- proof links back to any key other than `identityPublicKey` provided
-- proof attest to any key other than `publicKey` provided
+- proof attests to any key other than `devicePublicKey` provided

 ## License